Bug #5501

 https://github.com/Supervisor/supervisor/blob/master/supervisor/options.py#L1420

-Updated by Marcin Kuzminski [CTO] almost 6 years ago
+Updated by Marcin Kuzminski [CTO] about 6 years ago

 Futhermore i see we